chaos-dotcom/colourstream/docs/obs-integration.md

 ## Overview

-The OBS integration supports two primary connection modes:
+The OBS integration supports one primary connection modes:
-- **Browser to OBS Connection**: Direct connection from the user's browser to OBS running on their local machine
 - **Server to OBS Connection**: Connection from our backend server to OBS running anywhere the server can reach

 ## Requirements